 These Chocolate Peppermint Cupcakes are delicious at any time of the year, but they’re dressed to impress for the holiday season!
-The combination of a rich chocolate cupcake base, peppermint buttercream frosting, and crushed candy canes make them impossible to resist.
+The combination of a fluffy, rich chocolate cupcake base, peppermint buttercream frosting, and crushed candy canes make this recipe one of our favorites.

 How to Make Peppermint Cupcakes